Shapingba, Chongqing

-Location and Geography
+Location and geography

 Shapingba is one of Chongqing's main districts.
 It borders Jiulongpo to the south, Bishan to the west and Beibei to the north.
 The district itself is on the west bank of the Jialing River.

 History

-Before Shapingba District became a part of Chongqing, it was part of Baxian(Now Banan District).
-In the early 1930s, Shapingba District belonged to Baxian First District, the government was located at Ciqikou (Longyin Town) in the ancient section of town.
-During the period of the Second Sino-Japanese War, the Chiang Kai-shek’s government moved to Chongqing, and a large number of schools, factories and medical institutions settled in Shapingba.
+Before Shapingba District became a part of Chongqing, it was part of Baxian (now Banan District).
+In the early 1930s, Shapingba District belonged to Baxian First District, and the government was located at Ciqikou (Longyin Town), in the ancient section of town.
+During the Second Sino-Japanese War, the Nationalist government moved its capital to Chongqing, and a large number of schools, factories and medical institutions settled in Shapingba.

 On February 6, 1938, the Chongqing University, the Sichuan College of Education, the Chongqing Nankai Middle School, the Chongqing Electrical Steel Works and several institutions relocated to Shapingba from Beijing, Shanghai or Nanjing such as the National Central University, China Radio International, and the Academia Sinica.